- Three Months Pregnant – Symptoms

-- Exercises You Can Do during Third Month of Pregnancy
+- Exercises You Can Do During the Third Month of Pregnancy

 The first three months are the most exciting part of the pregnancy period.
-You know you are pregnant but not visibly pregnant to the world around you.
-You keep looking at the calendar to count the days, you take a careful look at your diet, and you find yourself growing and expanding and also begin to feel the life inside you.
-Attention!
-The risk of miscarriage and other issue drops as the growth of foetus increases at this point.
-The embryo changes to a foetus and you can feel some movement.
-Body parts begin to develop and the sex organs are also in place.
+You know you are pregnant but are not visibly pregnant to the world around you.
+You keep looking at the calendar to count the days, you take a careful look at your diet, and you find yourself growing and expanding, and also begin to feel the life growing inside you.
+Also, it’s quite reassuring that you have made it to this point in your pregnancy!
+As for the foetus, the body parts begin to develop around this time and the sex organs are also in place by this time.

-Nausea and vomiting could peak by the third month and most pregnant women come out of these symptoms by the end of the first trimester.
+Nausea and vomiting could peak by the third month.
+Most pregnant women are relieved of these symptoms by the end of the first trimester.

 Pregnancy hormones make you feel tired and drowsy.
 The body needs extra blood to supply essential nutrients to the foetus, thereby affecting blood sugar and pressure levels.